We often think the digital age is depersonalizing the client experience.

 The greatest Achilles heel for up-and-coming FinTechs is sacrificing due process for a better user experience.
 New companies prioritize having a seamless customer journey to secure clients than checking all regulation boxes.

-Money Transfer Operators (MTOs) must also run KYC strategies at both sending and receiving ends, all while presenting a user-friendly system that incorporates all regulation policies.
+Money Transfer Operators (MTOs) must also comply with KYC requirements and run strategies at both sending and receiving ends, all while presenting a user-friendly system that incorporates all regulation policies.